-Bringing it back to supply chain, chain of responsibility (or CoR) is about ensuring the safety of others in a supply chain from the top down.
-A great and very straight forward example of this can be found here on my linkedin page.
+Bringing it back to your logistics network, Chain of Responsibility (or CoR) is about ensuring the safety of others in a supply chain from the top down.
+A great and very straight forward example of this can be found here on my LinkedIn page.

-Please feel free to share to those you may feel need to know more, as it is believed that over 65% of Australian Supply Chain are still unaware of their CoR obligations and over 85% still don’t know they have a legal liability, or risk for prosecution due to their actions or inaction as a participant in a transport task.
+Please feel free to share to those you may feel need to know more, as it is believed that over 65% of Australian Supply Network are still unaware of their transport compliance obligations and over 85% still don’t know they have legal liability or risk for prosecution due to their actions or inaction as a participant in a transport task.

-I often talk about CoR training as a key element within any business or PCBU to mitigate the risks of a manager or business itself becoming a target for the Heavy Vehicle Regulator or the Police.
+I often talk about safety or compliance training as a key element within any business or PCBU to mitigate the risks of a manager or business itself becoming a target for the Heavy Vehicle Regulator or the Police.

 Although Chain of Responsibility (or CoR) compliance training is generally geared towards heavy vehicle truck drivers, anywhere you look.
 The reality is though that truck drivers only contribute to a small portion of your potential liability.
 Those that can inflict a more significant legal liability and financial damage in your business include;

 Common Examples of those who may be held accountable